As an LGBTQIA+ woman, Helen Baker takes an intersectional approach to gender equality.

-Helen champions diversity initiatives in her sector alongside her role at Sage.
+Helen Baker champions diversity initiatives in her sector alongside her role at Sage.
 She mentors up and coming talent, and regularly takes part in the Women in STEM Accenture annual event where she encourage young women to get curious about tech and open their minds to the skills and roles available.

 Tell us a bit about yourself, background and your current role